apptrackit/trackit-backend/README.md

 ## Session Management

-The API uses JWT (JSON Web Tokens) with a self-refreshing token system for session management.
-Here's how it works:
+The system uses a combination of access tokens and refresh tokens for session management:

-1. When a user logs in, they receive:
-   - Access token (valid for 7 days)
+1. **Access Token**:
-   - Refresh token (valid for 365 days)
+   - Short-lived (7 days)
-   - Device ID (unique identifier for the login device)
-   - API key
+   - Used for API authentication
-2. For all authenticated requests, include:
-   - Access token in the Authorization header
+   - Contains user and device information
-   - API key in the x-api-key header
+   - Stored in the database with expiration time

-3. When the access token expires:
+2. **Refresh Token**:
+   - Long-lived (365 days)
-   - Use the refresh token to get new tokens
+   - Used to obtain new access tokens
-   - Both access token and refresh token are refreshed
-   - New access token is valid for 7 days
-   - New refresh token is valid for 365 days
-   - User stays logged in without needing to re-enter credentials
-4. The session is invalidated when:
-   - The user logs out from the specific device
-   - The user logs out from all devices
-   - The tokens are invalid or tampered with
-   - The session is explicitly revoked

-### Session Limits and Device Management
+   - Stored in the database with expiration time

+3. **Device Management**:
+   - Each login creates a unique device ID based on user agent and IP
    - Maximum of 5 concurrent sessions per user
-- Each device gets a unique device ID based on user agent and IP
+   - Sessions are tracked per device
-- Users can view all their active sessions
+   - Users can view and manage their active sessions

-- Users can logout from specific devices or all devices at once
+4. **Session Storage**:
-- Sessions are tracked with creation time and last refresh time
+   - Sessions are stored in the database with:
+     - User ID
+     - Device ID
+     - Access token
+     - Refresh token
+     - Access token expiration
+     - Refresh token expiration
+     - Creation timestamp
+     - Last refresh timestamp
+     - Refresh count

 ### Authentication Flow